librosa/librosa/docs/ioformats.rst

 Read specific formats
 ---------------------

 *librosa* uses `audioread <https://github.com/sampsyo/audioread>`_ for reading audio.
-While we chose this library for best flexibility and support of various compressed formats like MP3; some specific formats might not be supported.
+While we chose this library for best flexibility and support of various compressed formats like MP3: some specific formats might not be supported.
 Especially specific WAV subformats like 24bit PCM or 32bit float might cause problems depending on your installed audioread codecs. *libsndfile* covers a `bunch of these formats <http://www.mega-nerd.com/libsndfile/>`_.
+There is a neat wrapper for
+*libsndfile* called `PySoundFile <https://github.com/bastibe/PySoundFile>`_ which makes it easy to use the library from python.

+.. note:: See installation instruction for PySoundFile `here <http://pysoundfile.readthedocs.io>`_.

-Reading audio files using pysoundfile is silimar to the method in *librosa*.
+Reading audio files using PySoundFile is similmar to the method in *librosa*.
 One important difference is that the read data is of shape ``(nb_samples, nb_channels)`` compared to ``(nb_channels, nb_samples)`` in :func:`<librosa.core.load>`, hence it should be transposed for further processing in *librosa*.

 .. code-block:: python
     :linenos: